nlybe/Elgg-Cropper/README.md

 ## Future Tasks List
 - [ ] Pass as parameters in cropper form the same options for custom use of cropping tool
+- [ ] Put size of preview box in settings